kempj/hpxMP/README.md

 hpxMP
 =====

-hpxcMP.cpp contains all of the current code for the translation library
+requires HPX, which can be found at https://github.com/STEllAR-GROUP/hpx

+In addition to the other cmake options, HPX must be built with the following option:
+ -DHPX_THREAD_MAINTAIN_LOCAL_STORAGE=ON

-omp-tests contains simple openMP programs and the Makefile in omp-tests to build them with OpenUH.
+omp/tests contains simple openMP programs and the Makefile to build them. currently, multiple runtimes and compilers have been added to the tests with the following targets: tests-omp tests-omp-clang tests-omp-icc tests-omp-UH

-Make buildTests at the top level will do the same thing.
+to build the library for OpenUH, use

+make libopenmp.so.1

+and to build the library for clang/icc, use

+make libiomp5.so

+Any applications that you want to run need only be compiled with OpenUH or icc/clang+OpenMP, with the normal openmp flags.
+Then run the application with the corresponding hpxMP library:

+LD_PRELOAD=/path/to/lib/libiomp5.so myapplication

+This library will read in most OpenMP environment variables, as well as pass hpx arguments using the OMP_HPX_ARGS environment variable.
+Any HPX arguments passed to the openmp application will not be passed to hpx.

 To build with OpenUH build on Hermoine, add /home/jkemp/openUH/bin to your path, or use your own installation of openUH.
 I also have "/home/jkemp/openUH/lib/gcc-lib/x86_64-open64-linux/5.0/" appended to my LD_LIBRARY_PATH, though I forget why.